motebus/ultrabook/Ultranet Apps/fBuilder/Readme.md

 ## Work Area UI
 <img src="https://i.imgur.com/V8hyXg5.png" width=1200 height=600>

-- For left hand side it's list of nodes you can use
+* For left hand side it's list of nodes you can use
--
+* For right hand side it's a flow manage window